PlaidCloud/website/content/en/docs/concepts/policy/pod-security-policy.md

 {{< feature-state for_k8s_version="v1.21" state="deprecated" >}}

-PodSecurityPolicy is deprecated as of Kubernetes v1.21, and will be removed in v1.25.
+PodSecurityPolicy is deprecated as of PlaidCloud v1.21, and will be removed in v1.25.
 It has been replaced by [Pod Security Admission](/docs/concepts/security/pod-security-admission/).
 For more information on the deprecation, see [PodSecurityPolicy Deprecation: Past, Present, and Future](/blog/2021/04/06/podsecuritypolicy-deprecation-past-present-and-future/).